khalilzufar/khalilzufar/README.md

-Khalil Zufar - Data Analyst / Data Scientist
+#Khalil Zufar - Data Analyst / Data Scientist

 👋 Hi there!
-I’m Khalil Zufar, a Data Analyst with a keen interest in transforming data into meaningful insights.
+I’m Khalil Zufar, a Data Enthusiast with a keen interest in transforming data into meaningful insights.
 With solid training from Hacktiv8’s Data Science program, I bring hands-on experience in data processing, analysis, and visualization, as well as foundational machine learning techniques.
 I thrive on solving real-world business problems through data-driven decisions.

 👀 About Me